James E. Webb

 James Edwin Webb (October 7, 1906 – March 27, 1992) was an American government official who served as Undersecretary of State from 1949 to 1952.
 He was the second administrator of NASA from February 14, 1961, to October 7, 1968.
 Webb led NASA from the beginning of the Kennedy administration through the end of the Johnson administration, thus overseeing each of the critical first crewed missions throughout the Mercury and Gemini programs until days before the launch of the first Apollo mission.
 He also dealt with the Apollo 1 fire.
 He helped found the National Academy of Public Administration, a key locus for governmental reform studies.

 In 2002, the Next Generation Space Telescope was renamed the James Webb Space Telescope as a tribute to Webb.

 Early and personal life

 Webb was born in 1906 in Tally Ho in Granville County, North Carolina.
 His father, John Frederick Webb, was superintendent of Granville County's segregated public schools.
 Sarah Gorham Webb was his mother.
-He completed his college education at the University of North Carolina at Chapel Hill, where he received a Bachelor of Arts in Education in 1928.
+He completed his college education at the University of North Carolina at Chapel Hill, where he received a Bachelor of Arts in education in 1928.
 He was a member of the Acacia fraternity.
 Webb became a second lieutenant in the United States Marine Corps, and he served as a Marine Corps pilot on active duty from 1930 to 1932.
 Webb then studied law at The George Washington University Law School, where he received a J.D. degree in 1936.
 In the same year, he was admitted to the Bar of the District of Columbia.

 Webb married Patsy Aiken Douglas in 1938, and they had two children.
-He was a Freemason.